benbarnett/benbarnett.net/_posts/2021-12-14-decade-review.markdown

 I find that in times of stress its tricky to know if the sum total or single elements are causing the most drain.
 I do know that time off always helps clarify these things.

 So as a reminder to myself for the next ten years; recognise the difference between optional and necessary pressure.
 Take more time off, you idiot.
 Keep being thankful for your friendships and amazing family.

-Take it easier.
+As Dad always said, take it easy.

 Happy new decade.